 Activities Physical environment is unsafe/inaccessible and does not support learning.
 Classroom environment is safe, but furniture arrangement presents accessibility issues and may not support learning.
 Student teacher's classroom is safe, accessible, and supports learning.
-Proficient: Effective Student Student teacher makes it a priority to use physical Distinguished: Advanced Instruction Unacceptable Teacher Student Teacher 3a: Communicates Clearly and accurately Student teacher's oral and written communication is unclear, contains errors, or is inappropriate.
+Student teacher makes it a Domain 3: Instruction Unsatisfactory: Unacceptable Basic: Novice Student Teacher Proficient: Effective Student Teacher Distinguished: Advanced Student Teacher Communicates Clearly and accurately Student teacher's oral and written communication is unclear, contains errors, or is inappropriate.
 Student teacher's oral and written communication is appropriate, generally free from error, but may require further explanation.
 Student teacher's oral and written communication is clear, appropriate, and accurate.
 Student teacher's oral and written communication is clear and expressive, and consistently accurate.
-3b: Uses High-level, Open ended Questions Student teacher uses closed, low level questions that allow for little student discussion.
+Questions level questions that allow for little student discussion.
 Student teacher uses high level, open-ended questions, and discussion techniques unevenly, which leads to moderate student discussion.
-Student teacher uses high level, open-ended questions and discussion techniques, which leads to full student participation.
-Student teacher encourages student inquiry by modeling and directly teaching how to create and use high level, open-ended questions to 3c: Engages Students in Learning Student teacher does not intellectually engage students as a result of inappropriate activities/poor lesson structure and implementation.
-Student teacher attempts but is minimally successful at intellectually engaging students because of inappropriate activities/ uneven lesson structure and implementation.
+Student teacher uses high level, openended questions and discussion techniques, which leads to full student participation.
+Student teacher encourages student inquiry by modeling and directly teaching how to create and use high level, open-ended questions to facilitate discussion. intellectually engage students as a result of inappropriate activities/poor lesson structure Student teacher attempts but is minimally successful at intellectually engaging students because of inappropriate activities/uneven lesson structure and implementation.
 Student teacher is generally successful in intellectually engaging students.
-Activities are appropriate; lesson structure and implementation are usually Student teacher is successful in intellectually engaging students because of appropriate activities and 3d: Paces Instruction and Provides Closure Student teacher's pacing is not consistent with the lesson's goals, and s/he does not provide closure.
+Activities are appropriate; lesson structure and implementation Student teacher is successful in intellectually engaging students because of appropriate activities and effective lesson structure and Paces Instruction and Student teacher's pacing is not consistent with the lesson's goals, and s/he does not provide closure.
 Student teacher's pacing is uneven, and s/he does not always provide closure.
 Student teacher's pacing is on target and s/he brings closure to the lesson.
 Student teacher consistently paces instruction and effectively provides closure to each lesson.